-Pursuant to 36 CFR 800.12, in the event of an emergency declared by the President of the United States and/or the Governor of Pennsylvania, PennDOT and FHWA shall follow the procedures in Appendix F.
+Pursuant to 36 CFR 800.12 for federally funded emergency projects, and 33 C.F.R.
+Appendix C, para.
+14 for emergency projects with the USACE as the lead federal agency: in the event of an emergency declared by the President of the United States and/or the Governor of Pennsylvania, PennDOT and the Lead Federal Agency shall follow the procedures below.